-In the 1970s some sets were re-allocated to Scotland, particularly around the Ayr area, with seven cars (2/5/7/11/13/14/15) being used.
-Three of these, 13/14/15 were converted to Class 131 DMLVs.
-The other cars - except 55001 which went into departmental use in 1969 - were later cascaded to the West Midlands based at Tyseley.
+All the remaining passenger vehicles were eventually cascaded to the West Midlands based at Tyseley.
 They were used on local services, most notably the Leamington Spa to Stratford-upon-Avon route.
 One was for the Stowbridge Town - Jct shuttle and for fitting into formations when a car would be removed for depot or works attention.
 The image shows >M55003 waiting to leave Stourbridge Town for the 3 minute trip to Stourbridge Junction in 1977.
 Stephen Burdett.

 55000 had moved from Scotland to Tyseley via Longsight where it spent a month, working with 55005/6 to replace life expired Class 108s on the Stockport - Stalybridge service.
-The same year 4/9/11 were transferred to Bletchley for work on the St Albans and Bedford branches.
+The same year 55004/9/11 were transferred to Bletchley for work on the St Albans and Bedford branches.

-In 1987 problems with Class 142 units on the West Country branches resulted in a reprieve for six cars, 55000/3/5/6/9/12.
+In 1987 wheel-slip problems with Class 142 units on the West Country branches resulted in a reprieve for six cars, 55000/3/5/6/9/12.
 The diagrams in the West Midlands were rearranged and the cars sent to Vic Berry's in Leicester for asbestos removal.
 55003 was the first in July, followed by 55000/9 and then 55005/6/12.
 Plaques were fitted to the solebars proclaiming this work was done.